Eldave93/Machine-Learning-in-Python-20-21/README.md

 If you want to download and view them **offline**, you can right click on the links above, and click "save link as".
 These are .html files that you can open using any web browser (I use chrome).

+- Code can be viewed or hidden using the "Toggle Code" button at the top of the notebook.

 ## Viewing Exercises

 If you want to view the Exercises **online**, you can just follow the links below:
 - <a href="https://Eldave93.github.io/Machine-Learning-in-Python-20-21//Week_08_SVM/SVM_Exercises.html" title="SVM Exercises">SVM Exercises</a>

 If you want to view them **offline**, then follow the same instructions as above for the Notes.

+- Exercise answers can be viewed or hidden by clicking "Click here for answer" under each question.

 ## Running the Juypter Notebooks